Our Wastewater Treatment Plants

 Berry

 First commissioned in 1978, the Berry treatment plant was updated in 2006 and treats sewerage for up to 3,000 equivalent persons.
-During dry weather most of the plant’s flow is utilised by a local dairy farm for pasture irrigation.

 Bomaderry

-First commissioned in 1972, the Bomaderry treatment plant was significantly upgraded in 2019.
-The upgrade included advanced treatment (including filtration and two-stage disinfection) to meet current environmental and water recycling guidelines and an increase in treatment capacity.
 The new plant has been linked to the Northern Shoalhaven Reclaimed Water Management Scheme (REMS) via distribution pipelines including a 1,400m pipeline under the Shoalhaven River.

 Integration into the REMS will ensure that up to 90% of the output from the Bomaderry plant can be beneficially reused.
-The new treatment plant treats effluent for up to 18,000 equivalent persons.

 Callala

 First commissioned in 1999, the Callala treatment plant was purpose built to supply our local farmers and sporting grounds with reclaimed water.
-The plant provides tertiary treatment of effluent for up to 6,000 equivalent persons.

 Culburra

 First commissioned in 1982, the Culburra treatment plant was upgraded in 2002.
 The reclaimed water is piped into the REMS distribution system.
-The plant provides tertiary treatment of effluent for up to 11,000 equivalent persons.

 Kangaroo Valley

 First commissioned in 2013, the Kangaroo Valley treatment plant has a large storage facility and irrigation system to service local dairy farming land with highly treated reclaimed water.
-The system was designed to use a diversion system which directs excess reclaimed water to the Kangaroo Valley River during high rainfall periods.
-The plant’s treatment capacity is for 1,400 equivalent persons.

 Lake Conjola

 First commissioned in 2007, the Lake Conjola treatment plant was designed to release reclaimed water to the environment via a dune exfiltration system at Conjola Beach.
-The treatment capacity of the plant is for 2,700 equivalent persons.

 Nowra

-First commissioned in 1937, the Nowra treatment plant was the Shoalhaven's first treatment plant.
 A major upgrade of the treatment plant was completed in late 2019.
 The upgrade includes advanced treatment (including filtration and two-stage disinfection) to meet current environmental and water recycling guidelines.
-The plant's treatment capacity was increased to the equivalent of 37,500 persons.

 The new plant has been linked via distribution pipelines to the REMS ensuring that up to 90% of the output can be beneficially reused.